scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 The `vtable` reference is immutable.
 User-defined fields are always mutable as the WebAssembly level, since they are mutated in the constructors.

-In no-JS module kinds, Scala.js objects also have a mutable `idHashCode` field following the `vtable` (for more details, see the `Identity Hash Code` section).
+In no-JS module kinds, Scala.js objects also have a mutable `idHashCode` field following the `vtable` (for more details, see the "Identity hash code" section).

 For example, given the following IR classes: